Administrative Law (3 hrs.)

 Legal Drafting: Contracts (3 hrs.) - PW, EL

 Drafting is an essential experience in your preparation for law practice.
 This course in legal drafting is designed to give you practice in two main areas.
 First, the course will provide you with an overview of the principles of legal drafting, including a review of topics introduced in your first-year Lawyering Skills course, such as writing with clarity and precision, eliminating ambiguity, editing, and simplifying complex thoughts and ideas.
 Second, the course will teach you the principles of contemporary commercial drafting and introduce you to documents typically used in a variety of transactions.
-Prof. Everhart, Prof. Harmon.
+Successful completion of this course satisfies one of the two upper-level writing requirements.
+Prof. Everhart, Prof. Harmon, Prof. Lewis.

 Legal Drafting: Dispositive Motions (3hrs.) — PW, EL